MicrosoftDocs/Viva/Viva/glint/four-stages-of-viva-glint.md

 - How are results, next steps, and expectations communicated to leaders and managers?
 - Can you become more agile with your rollout and platform access strategy?
 - How can you continue to bring insights into other key strategic initiatives?
-- How did you onboard leaders and managers to Glint?
+- How did you onboard leaders and managers to Viva Glint?
 Employees?
 HR team members?

 ### Transform phase